durgesh-k/stock_market_app/README.md

 # Upstox API

 Upstox account verification is in progress during the app development, which takes approximately 4 days.
-Therefore, the Upstox API and WebSocket functionality cannot be used at the moment.
+Therefore, the Upstox API and WebSocket functionality cannot be used now.

 Once the Upstox account is verified, we will shift to using Upstox WebSocket for real-time stock data updates.